 Cluster and cluster member settings

-The operational aspects are normally configured by using the
+The operational aspects are typically configured by using a

 tangosol-coherence-override.xml file.
-See Oracle Coherence Developer's Guide for more information on specifying an operational override file.
+See Developing Applications with Oracle Coherence for more information on specifying an operational override file.

-The contents of this file typically differs between development and production.
+The contents of this file often differs between development and production.
 It is recommended that these variants be maintained independently due to the significant differences between these environments.
-The production operational configuration file should not be the responsibility of the application developers, instead it should fall under the jurisdiction of the systems administrators who are far more familiar with the workings of the production systems.
+The production operational configuration file should be maintained by systems administrators who are far more familiar with the workings of the production systems.

-All cluster nodes should use the same operational configuration descriptor.
-A centralized configuration file may be maintained and accessed by specifying the file's location as a URL using the
+All cluster nodes should use the same operational configuration override file and any node-specific values should be specified by using system properties.
+See Developing Applications with Oracle Coherence for more information on system properties.
+A centralized configuration file may be maintained and accessed by specifying a URL as the value of the

-Cache configuration relates to the configuration of Coherence at a per-cache level including such things as:
+Cache configuration relates to cache-level configuration and includes such things as: